-\Proposed use of Free Cash for FY2017 & FY2018 include a \$200,000 transfer to the Stabilization Fund.
+Proposed use of Free Cash for FY2018 & FY2019 include a \$200,000 transfer to the Stabilization Fund.

-Free Cash will be recalculated for June 30, 2017 once FY2017 is closed and the Town has submitted its balance sheet to the DOR.
-While the amount voted for use in FY2018 will reduce the amount shown in the preceding calculation, positive results from unspent appropriations and revenues above budget in FY2017 will add to the balance.
-Note that the figure for the adopted
+Free Cash will be recalculated for June 30, 2018 once FY2018 is closed and the Town has submitted its balance sheet to the DOR.
+While the amount voted for use in FY2019 will reduce the amount shown in the preceding calculation, positive results from unspent appropriations and revenues above budget in FY2018 will add to the balance.
+Note that the figure for the adopted budget is determined when the Town's tax rate is set later during the current fiscal year (Tax Recapitulation).
+The adopted budget changes from the proposed due to a number of factors, primarily assessments that are estimated at the time of Town Meeting, and finalized when the property tax rate is set and approved by the DOR.
+The following table shows the Town's reserves as calculated following the adoption of the budget and most recent Free Cash certifications (at close of prior fiscal year):

-ADOPTED BUDGET FY2016 FY2017
+ADOPTED BUDGET FY2017 FY2018

-Certified Free Cash as of June 30 \$ 3,208,889 \$ 3,104,766
+Certified Free Cash as of June 30 \$ 3,104,766 \$ 2,877,855

-Stabilization Fund Balance as of June 30 \$ 3,913,018 \$ 4,173,427
+Stabilization Fund Balance as of June 30 \$ 4,173,427 \$ 4,364,697

-Total Reserves \$ 7,121,907 \$ 7,278,193
+Total Reserves \$ 7,278,193 \$ 7,242,552

-Adopted Budget \$ 57,965,446 \$ 60,277,265
+Adopted Budget \$ 60,277,265 \$ 61,633,890

-Reserves as Percentage of Budget 12.3% 12.1%
+Reserves as Percentage of Budget 12.1% 11.8%

 The preceding two tables demonstrate the Town's approach to maintain sufficient reserves through conservative fiscal policies, and shows the approach that is used to develop its Free Cash Plan.
-For FY2018, the amount of Free Cash certified at June 30, 2016 allows for amounts to be appropriated for capital in addition to the limited amount used for the operating budget.
-In the case of FY2017, \$1,833,460 in capital and certain other one-time expenditures (i.e. \$1,813,460 for capital and \$20,000 for the Town's 250th Anniversary Celebration) were approved, and for FY2018 \$1,497,000 is proposed for capital expenditures.
+For FY2019, the amount of Free Cash certified at June 30, 2017 allows for amounts to be appropriated for capital in addition to the limited amount used for the operating budget.
+In the case of FY2018, \$1,497,000 in capital expenditures were approved, and for FY2019 \$1,360,000 is proposed for capital expenditures.
 This approach allows for sufficient reserves to be maintained, while at the same time reserves can be used to fund one-time expenses such as capital purchases.